Renal Tumors down arrow

 Very Low and Standard Risk Favorable Histology (FH) Wilms Tumor.

-The current COG protocol AREN0532, is a research protocol and designed for patients with very low and standard risk favorable histology (FH) Wilms Tumor.
+The COG protocol AREN0532, was a research protocol designed for patients with very low and standard risk favorable histology (FH) Wilms Tumor.
+This study is now closed.

 • Up to 30 years old

-Patients are stratified by clinical and biological risk factors.
+Patients were stratified by clinical and biological risk factors.

 Very low risk